signalfx/splunk-otel-ruby/README.md

 ## Troubleshooting

-For troubleshooting information, see the [Troubleshooting](docs/troubleshooting.md) documentation.
+For troubleshooting information, see the [Troubleshoot Ruby instrumentation for Splunk Observability Cloud](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=ruby.troubleshooting) in the official documentation.

 # License